Dance Dance Revolution: Hardware

 Some DDR cabinets are equipped with Sony PlayStation memory card slots, allowing the player to insert a compatible memory card before starting a game and save their high scores to the card.
 Additionally, the equivalent home versions of DDR allow players to create and save custom step patterns (edits) to their memory card — the player can then play those steps on the arcade machine if the same song exists on that machine.
 This feature is supported in 2ndMix through Extreme.
 On the DDR X announce, these slots are replaced by USB slots and the players required create edits from Japanese PlayStation 2's DDR X and transferred onto the DDR X arcades onwards.
-SuperNova series and white cabinets didn't support memory card slots.
+SuperNova series and white cabinets did not support memory card slots.
 However, it introduced Konami's internet based link system e-Amusement to the series, which can save stats and unlocks for individual players (but cannot store edits).
 This functionality however, could only be used in Japan.
 During the North American release of Dance Dance Revolution SuperNOVA 2, an e-Amuse capable machine was made available at a Brunswick Zone Arcade in Naperville, Illinois.
 This machine was hosted on a different network than the Japanese version, and the only other machine on the network was located in Konami's American branch in El Segundo, California. e-Amusement functionality would later be made available in North America with the release of Dance Dance Revolution A.

 The Solo arcade cabinet is smaller and contains only one dance pad, modified to include six arrow panels instead of four (the additional panels are "upper-left" and "upper-right").
-These pads generally don't come with a safety bar, but include the option for one to be installed at a later date.
+These pads generally do not come with a safety bar, but include the option for one to be installed at a later date.
 The Solo pad also lacks some of the metal plating that the standard pad has, which can make stepping difficult for players who are used to playing on standard machines.
 An upgrade was available for Solo machines called the "Deluxe pad", which was closer to the standard cabinet's pad.
 Additionally Solo machines only incorporate two sensors, located horizontally in the center of the arrow, instead of four sensors (one on each edge).